 Phone or visit the school office between 8.30am and 4pm and our friendly team will answer any day to day queries you have - if your query is about learning or your child’s progress then they will make a time for you to meet with the class teacher.

-Friday assembly – all parents and carers are welcome at our weekly Friday morning assembly when we celebrate the week’s achievements and birthdays.
+Friday assembly – all parents and carers are welcome at our weekly Friday morning assembly when we celebrate the week’s achievements.
 Come along for a 9.15am start.

 We have various events such as summer fair, Christmas performances, Autumn meet and greet tea parties as well as end of theme events in each Year Group Team.